Why Shakespeare in Yosemite?

-There is a rich history of live theatre in Yosemite, dating back to the 1930s and taking place in the Curry Village Amphitheatre - that very same amphitheatre was scheduled to host Shakespeare in Yosemite’s production of Love’s Labor Lost in 2020 (before it had to be cancelled due to the pandemic: it will now be performed in Spring 2022).
+There is a rich history of live theatre in Yosemite, dating back to the 1930s and taking place in the Curry Village Amphitheatre - that very same amphitheatre that now hosts Shakespeare in Yosemite productions.
 Founded in 2017 by UC Merced English professors Dr. Katherine Steele Brokaw of UC Merced and Dr. Paul Prescott (at the time, Prescott was at the University of Warwick, UK), Yosemite Shakes helped rekindle a long legacy of art and live theatre through short, fun, and accessible productions.
 These productions are 90 minutes long, adapted with plenty of music, and have a special focus on addressing relevant issues around environmentalism and the natural beauty of the world around us.
 Performed throughout Earth Day weekend, Yosemite Shakes plays celebrate and honor both Earth Day and Shakespeare’s birthday each April.

 All of these efforts serve the overall ecological education goals and ultimately the mission of the National Park Service.
 Jamie Richards, another Park Ranger working in the Public Affairs Office with Scott Gediman, explains that the park and its employees are “not only working to protect and share the stories of Yosemite within the park,” but they are also prioritizing “going out into our communities and bringing the park to the people” through the many initiatives they offer in an effort to make the park more accessible and equitable.
 Another way Yosemite Shakes helps make this possible is through writing in specific roles that Park Rangers can act in as themselves.
 Shelton Johnson and Jess Rivas, two Park Rangers, have starred in Yosemite Shakes productions in uniform alongside the rest of the cast.
 This year’s Imogen in the Wild has a special scene that was written specifically for Yosemite Park Rangers that is both a whimsical and important addition to the production - make sure to keep an eye out!